Running Redox on Real Hardware

 symbol with the date of your file.

-If the demo variant doesn't boot on your computer, try the desktop and server variants.
+variant doesn't boot on your computer, try the desktop

 and server

-variants doesn't work, use the daily images below.
+variants don't work, use the daily images below.

 Daily Images

-If you want to test the latest Redox changes you can use our bootable images created each day by opening this link and downloading your preferred variant.
+If you want to test the latest Redox changes you can use our bootable images created each day by opening the build server images and downloading your preferred variant.

-The Redox images are compressed using the Zstd algorithm, to decompress follow the steps below:
+Downloaded Redox images are compressed using the Zstd algorithm.
+To decompress an image, follow the appropriate steps below for your system:

 - Install GNOME File Roller or KDE Ark (both can be installed from Flathub)